uehaj/staticalizer/README.md

 By using staticalizer, you can feedback the information from runtime actual type of method/closure parameters and method return type information to source code.
 (Partially by hand.)

+Caution: This software is very alpha quality now.
+Vast amount of existing code should be used as test.
+Please report :).

 Install & Settings
 ---------------------